 3. Consistently high-level class/homework performance; and

-4. Adequate scoring on selected diagnostic (mastery) and fluency exams.
+4. Adequate scoring on selected diagnostic (mastery) and computation fluency exams.

-Notification: Final decisions in regard to 2016-17 math placements will be made in early June.
+Notification: Currently, final decisions in regard to 2019-20 math placements will be made in early June.
 As part of that notification, the families of all students who participated in the 5th and 6th grade screening processes will be notified of those results.

 Please understand that due to test integrity and validity, no re-assessments will be conducted.
 For all students, their information will be looked at closely during the placement process to ensure appropriate grouping for content / instructional differentiation.
 This includes, in particular, students who did not qualify for Accelerated placement but whose scores are “borderline.”
 Parents and students should understand that just because a placement is not made in an “Accelerated” group, acceleration can and will still happen when appropriate; students will be challenged in their respective placements and receive rigorous content.
 In addition, students placed at grade level may still screen into the following year’s accelerated grouping.
 This has happened on numerous occasions in the past.